AI

 A lot of the designs like this one use cheaper plastic gear motors, but children try to turn the wheel manually and break them.
 So you could improve the design of your robots by using metal gear motors and Nvidia Jetson Orin Nano for more Processing power.

 This video shows how to use AI in your organisation and customise Large Language Models with specific information and expose them via Open WEB UI (for internal use only, as it is not secure to expose this to the internet).
-It shows how to Integrate it with other data source via an MCP Servers.
+It shows how to Integrate it with other data source via an MCP Server.
+(Ollama started off with the Llama.cpp code as its core but branched off and did not keep the core up to date so it is slower that LM Studio that also uses the latest versions of Llama.cpp as its core but kept it up to date)

 The next step in to enable WSL2 (linux mode) on your PC and run N8N locally.
 N8N has the langchain AI Agent modules built into it, a nice graphical user interface with lots of connectors that will allow you to connect it to many other apps and exchange data.
 It has a nice user interface to allow you to connect it to different apps and build workflows to automate your tasks.
 You could also extend it with LangGraph for more advanced AI Agent development.
 Then you could install Visual Studio Code and the required plugins to start developing more advance AI apps.
 To start off with use docker containers and later move to the technologies below for production.